 Benjamin oversees the day-to-day operations of the information technology systems, equipment, and services for the law school campus.
 Prior to arriving at UConn, he was the Head of Digital Initiatives for the Villanova University Charles Widger School of Law Library, where he was responsible for web content management for the law school, maintaining the law school’s digital repository of scholarship, legal materials, and historical archives, and managing the online systems and presence of the law library.
 Benjamin received his J.D. from the University of Notre Dame Law School, his M.S. in Library and Information Science from Drexel University, and his B.A. from St. John’s College in Annapolis, MD.

-Ricardo is assistant director for information technology services and user support services supervisor at the Law School.
-He is an experienced IT professional with many years in the academic technology field and provides technical support in a wide range of IT services for the Law School community.
-Ricardo received his M.S. in computer science and engineering from UConn, and his B.S. in computer science/mathematics from Central Connecticut State University.
-His interests include user/server technical support, databases, classroom and educational technology.
+Ricardo is the Assistant Director of Information Technology Services at the Law School.
+He is an experienced IT professional with many years in the technology field and provides technical support in a wide range of IT services for the Law School community.
+Ricardo received his M.S. in computer science and engineering and M.A. in educational technology from UConn, and his B.S. in computer science/mathematics from Central Connecticut State University.

 Christine maintains the law school's networking systems and operations to academic, administrative, and student users.
 Christine is responsible for managing helpdesk operations, systems and equipment, hardware, software, and network services.
 She received her B.A. from Eastern Connecticut State University and has many years of experience in academic and corporate information technology administration.

 As a computer technical support consultant, Michael provides audiovisual support for our campus classrooms, courtrooms, and event spaces.
 He also provides support for the law school's distance learning classes and lecture capture systems.
 Michael also provides technology training for faculty, staff, and students.